Toyota Corolla Review

 With a production run of half a century and counting, the compact Toyota Corolla is the best-selling nameplate in automotive history.
 And with good reason: This is the quintessential economy car.
 It's small, inexpensive, fuel-efficient and reliable.
 Put gas in it, give it the occasional oil change, and it will provide dependable transportation well past the 100,000-mile mark.
 That's why it's typical for more than 200,000 Americans, from high schoolers to retirees, to buy Corollas every year.

 Since its 1968 introduction in the U.S., the Toyota Corolla has come in a variety of body styles, including a sedan, coupe, hatchback and wagon.
 More recently, however, it has only been available as a sedan.
-Today's Corolla has almost as much rear passenger space as a midsize sedan and its fuel economy is impressive.
-Although rivals boast sportier designs and more entertaining driving dynamics, a Corolla is nonetheless an excellent choice for smart consumers on a budget.
+It is also more expensive than earlier models but still provides the usual benefits of Corolla ownership, along with a substantially more refined driving experience.
+The latest Corolla boasts significant increases in fuel economy and rear passenger room as well as more distinctive styling.
+Although rivals have sportier designs and more entertaining driving dynamics, a Corolla nonetheless makes an excellent choice for those seeking a comfortable, reliable and economical compact car.

 If you are looking for older years, visit our used Toyota Corolla page.

 For more on past Toyota Corolla models, view our Toyota Corolla history page.